JIPCAD/JIPCAD.github.io/docs/lang-ref/generators.md

 * `point_idlist`: a list of points of the form `point1` `point2` ...

 A face cannot be included in an instance and displayed; it must be made into a mesh and the mesh displayed.
-Additionally, two faces cannot occupy the exact same space (i.e. same number of points with identical coordinates) but they may overlap.
+Additionally, two faces cannot occupy the exact same space (i.e. same number of points with identical coordinates), but they may overlap.

 </details>